833-IAM-TBLO

 As I said above, FHA borrowers can put down as little as 3.5 percent and secure a loan.
 If you have at least a 619 credit score, you may use gift funds for 100 percent of the down payment.
 If your credit score is between 580 – 619, the entire 3.5 percent down payment must come from you.
 If you have a 500 – 579 credit score, you need a 10 percent down payment and 3.5 percent of the funds must be yours, while 7.5 percent can be a gift.

-Conventional loans require a minimum 5 percent down payment.
+Conventional loans now offer down payments as low as 3 percent through programs like Fannie Mae HomeReady, Conventional 97, Freddie Mac Home Possible, and HomeOne.
 You may use gift funds toward the down payment, but the amount you must contribute varies by lender and your qualifying factors.

 Here’s an example of how they differ.
 If you bought a $200,000 home, you’d need the following down payment amounts: